ga-group/comcat/tree+def.md

       - #### 20504020  Raspberries
         Fruit of many plant species in the genus Rubus, most of which in the subgenus Idaeobatus.
       - #### 20504030  Gooseberries
+        Fruit of many species of Ribes that are not currants, e.g. Ribes uva-crispa.
       - #### 20504040  Currants
+        Fruit of many species of Ribes that are not gooseberries, e.g. Ribes nigrum, Ribes rubrum.
       - #### 20504050  Blueberries
+        Fruit of species in the section Cyanococcus within the genus Vaccinium, e.g. Vaccinium caesariense.
       - #### 20504060  Cranberries
+        Fruit of species in the subgenus Oxycoccus of the genus Vaccinium, e.g. Vaccinium oxycoccos.
       - #### 20504090  Other Berries
+        Fruit of any other shrubs and bushes whose fruits are berries, excluding those that are classified as tropical fruits.
     - #### 205050  Tropical Fruits
+      Tropical fruit is any fruit produced by a tree native to the tropics.
+The tropics are generally defined as the region of the globe between the Tropic of Cancer and the Tropic of Capricorn.
       - #### 20505010  Bananas and Plantains
         Fruit of many cultivars in the genus Musa.
       - #### 20505020  Kiwi Fruit  (Chinese gooseberry)